-Nandavanam Center of Excellence for Children with Developmental Challenges is a humanitarian effort to bring children with special needs into the mainstream—to endeavor to help them live a normal life with honor and dignity.
+Nandavanam Center of Excellence for Children with Developmental Challenges is a humanitarian effort to bring children with special needs into the mainstream - to endeavour to help them live a normal life with honor and dignity.
 It is that touch of care and solace that can light a spark of hope in anyone’s life.
-It was an idea that soon blossomed into a valuable and curative education center with intense inputs for the same under the umbrella and support of Newgen KnowledgeWorks Pvt.Ltd.
-Nandavanam is based out of Raja Nagar, Neelankarai, Chennai, and the person to be contacted is Micky Joseph.
+Nandavanam is based out of Raja Nagar, Neelankarai, Chennai.

 The inspiration for Nandavanam came from the fact that India needs much work in this sector.
 There was a huge gap between ground realities and what was being done.
 However, the government has also now made many requisite changes in its policies and, as a result; many NGOs have stepped forward to aid the disability sector.
 The scenario is changing proactively and every day sees a new dawn thanks to sustained medical research happening globally and psychological approaches being developed.
 Nandavanam’s efforts are comprehensive, child-centric and holistic to develop life-support skills for differently abled children.
 The center has developed systems based on traditional Indian knowledge.
 What’s more, their best practices can boast of being holistic and humane.
 Now, the attempt is also to make them available to the rest of the world.

-Nandavanam was established in the year 2015 and receives its funding from the Newgen Group.
+Nandavanam was established in the year 2015.
 It excels in and is dedicated to the healing and education of children with developmental challenges and learning difficulties.
 Nandavanam not only fosters best practices by teaching skills for life sustenance, but it also assists in the rehabilitation of those almost expunged from society and in living their lives with dignity.
-It is a meaningful and true integration into the mainfold of society.
+It is a meaningful and true integration into the manifold of society.

-Nandavanam is also in the process of establishing academic programs for children who are school dropouts and severe learning disabled, which is going to be their next milestone.
+Nandavanam has also established academic programs for children who are school dropouts and severely learning disabled,

 The following are their achievements and modus operandi: